Arksine/moonraker/docs/configuration.md

 name:
 #   The friendly display name of the sensor.
 #   The default is the sensor source name.
+parameter_{parameter_name}:
+#   Optional parameter descriptions.
+Each sensor can report
+#   one or parameters.
+Frontends can use this data to accurately
+#   present sensor details to the user.
+The {parameter_name} must
+#   be a valid measurement reported by the sensor.
+The value should be
+#   a newline separated list of key-value pairs describing the
+#   the measurement.
+Currently the only key used is "units".
+For
+#   example, the configuration for a parameter may look like the follwing:
+#
+#     parameter_energy:
+#       units=kWh
+#
 history_field_{field_name}:
 #   Optional history field description.
 When provided the named
 #   field will be tracked in Moonraker's Job History component.